 Concrete walls and floors provide the mass required to effectively reduce the transmission of sound.

-- Sound transmission is very common concern for most dense commercial office spaces.
+- Sound transmission is very common concern for educational facilities.

 - Economical sound control favors the use of materials with noise mitigating properties.

 - Concrete buildings are inherently quiet.